Home / Visiting Students / Undergraduates / Summer Undergraduate Research Programme (SURP) / Research Projects

 CUHK Supervisor: | Prof. Martin STOLTERFOHT |

-Research Project (1): | Understanding Energy Loss Mechanisms during Perovskite Solar Cell Degradation |
+Research Project (1): | Understanding Energy Loss Mechanisms During Perovskite Solar Cell Degradation |

 Project Description: | The installed capacity of photovoltaic (PV) cells is currently growing at a rapid pace on a global scale to curb climate change and global heating.
 As Si cells have reached their fundamental limits, the industry is urgently looking for future alternatives and technological innovation.
 To this end, perovskite semiconductors with the chemical structure ABX3 are currently being extensively researched for use in solar cells.
 However, despite significant progress, the stability of the perovskite cells is still inferior to the stability of Si which compromises the energy-lifetime yield.
 In this project, we will employ a range of experimental methodologies to decouple all major recombination losses during device degradation.
 This knowledge is essential to improve the stability of all perovskite-based single- and multi-junction cells.
-Students majoring in experimental physics, chemistry, material science, mechanical engineering, and/or electronic engineering are welcome to join. |

 CUHK Supervisor: | Prof. Xiankai SUN |